Cleaning the Miranda Sensorex focus screen

 My recently acquired Miranda Sensorex has a few of issues which I need to put right including re-greasing the lens and some general clean up and lubrication but the first issue I wanted to address was the muck and dirt on the focusing screen.
-I wanted to look at this first because it was really bad and made trying to focus a difficult task.
+I wanted to look at this first because it was really bad and made trying to focus a difficult task so this post covers the process I used to clean the Miranda Sensorex Focus screen.

 I had already cleaned the screen on my Miranda Fv although that was in a much cleaner condition to start with, so I had a reasonable idea what would be involved, but the Fv doesn’t have a metering needle in the focusing screen, so I knew this would be more involved.
 I’ll apologise now for the quality of the pictures – I had to take them as I was doing the job and I used my Ricoh GXR / S10 which is great for holding with one hand and snapping but doesn’t have great noise performance in low light.